 - Is accompanied by GRIT Talks, interactive discussions on trending topics in the research integrity space

 Further information on the GRIT curriculum extension will be posted here on our website once it becomes available.

-The full RCR training series will not be offered during the fall 2020 semester due to insufficient interest, however, we will be hosting 2 GRIT Talks Zoom panel discussions that can be counted toward RCR training requirements.
-Please subscribe to the RCR Listserv for updates regarding GRIT Talks discussions.
+The full RCR training series will be offered beginning in March.
+We will also host GRIT Talks: Interactive Discussions About Trending Research Integrity Topics.
+These talks will temporarily consist of virtual panel discussions and can be counted toward RCR training requirements.
+Please subscribe to the RCR Listserv for updates regarding program happenings and information.